Apoquel for Dogs: How It Works, Benefits, Dosing, and Safety

 Now that you know all about canine allergy medication, you might be wondering what your dog is allergic to in the first place.
 Canine allergies are as diverse as the breeds themselves, affecting dogs of all shapes and sizes.

-Identifying the causes behind these allergies is essential in providing effective treatment and relief for your furry friend.
+Identifying the causes behind these allergies is essential in providing effective treatment and support for your furry friend.
 This section explores some of the common culprits behind canine allergies.

 Environmental Allergens